sarahhodne-abandoned/context-io/README.md

 2. Create a topic branch.
 3. Implement your feature or bug fix.
 4. Add documentation for your feature or bug fix.
-5. Run `bundle exec rake rdoc`.
+5. Run `bundle exec rake yard`.
 If your changes are not 100% documented, go back to step 4.
 6. Add specs for your feature or bug fix.
 7. Run `bundle exec rake spec`.
 If your changes are not 100% covered, go back